Kurdamir District: Economy

 360 people of the region were provided with permanent jobs in these enterprises.
 Among them, the "East Co LTD" limited liability company has created new vineyards and pomegranate plants.
 AVETA limited liability company has increased its production capacity to 500 tonnes per day.

 ULUSU sanatorium for 140 places has been functioning in Mollakand village since 1993.
 In that area in 1971, a water fountain at the temperature of 91 degrees Celsius. hit a depth of 3500 meters.
 It has been found that combines the quality of therapeutic waters of Truscoveck, Kislovodsk and other areas.
 The Kurdamir Olympic Sports Complex, which was constructed in 2008, covers 5.5 hectares.
 There is a swimming pool, 5 2-storey cottages, mini-football stadium, hand play courts, boiler-room, transformer substation.
 Kurdamir City Stadium is 4 hectares.
 The stands for 2,000 seats, 2-storey tribune and courtroom, dressing rooms for the athletes and sanitary nodes were built at the stadium.

 Population

-According to the State Statistics Committee, as of 2018, the population of city was 115,600 persons, which increased by 22,200 persons (about 23.7 percent) from 93,400 persons in 2000.
-58,200 of total population are men, 57,400 are women.
+According to the State Statistics Committee, as of 2018, the population of the city was 115,600 persons, which increased by 22,200 persons (about 23.7 percent) from 93,400 persons in 2000.
+Of the total population, 58,200 are men and 57,400 are women.
 More than 27.2 percent of the population (about 31,500 persons) consists of young people and teenagers aged 14–29.